-2.3.
+358 2.3.
 Simulation plan

-Using field inventories, we generated three sets of virtual inventories for PDG-Arena, following three levels of abstraction, denoted RM, R and O. The first set represents regularized monospecific inventories (RM): for each species of each stand, we generated a new inventory with equally spaced trees of the same species, age, diameter and height.
-For mixed stands, the simulation results using RM inventories were assembled relatively to the proportion of each species basal area.
-RM inventories can then be used to simulate the growth of multispecific stands while ignoring species interactions.
-The second set represents regularized inventories (R), in which trees of different species can coexist but trees of the same species share the same age, diameter and height.
-Trees in R inventories are regularly spaced in a random order, independently of the species.
-Lastly, original inventories (O) include the information of the real life data set, that is: species, position, diameter and height of every individual trees.
-For each type of inventories representing the same stand (regularized or not, with or without species interactions), the mean quadratic diameter, volume per tree and tree age per species and the basal area were conserved.
+Using field inventories, we generated three sets of virtual inventories for PDG-Arena, following three levels of abstraction, denoted RN, RS RM, R and

+O. The first set represents regularized inventories with no species interactions (RN monospecific inventories (RM): for each species of each stand, we generated 362 a new inventory with equally spaced trees of the same species, age, diameter and 363 height.
+The For mixed stands, the simulation results using regular monospecific 364 inventories generated from the same stand were then RM inventories were assem-365 bled relatively to the proportion of each species basal area.
+RN RM inventories 366 can then be used to simulate the growth of multispecific stands -while ignor-367 ing species interactions.
+The second set represents regularized inventories with 368 species interactions (RS): (R), in which trees of different species can coexist but 369 trees of the same species share the same age, diameter and height.
+Plus, trees 370 Trees in R inventories are regularly spaced in a random order, independently of 371 the species.
+Lastly, original inventories (O) include the information of the real life 372 datasetdata set, that is: species, position, diameter and height of every individual trees.
+For each type of inventories representing the same stand (regularized or not, with or without species interactions), the mean quadratic diameter, volume 375 per tree and tree age per species and the basal area were conserved.
+376

 CASTANEA was used as a reference model to evaluate the performance enhancement brought by PDG-Arena.
-We used RM inventories for CAS-TANEA's stand-scale simulations.
+We used regularized inventories with no species interactions (RN) RM inventories for CASTANEA's stand-scale simulations.
 It is to be noted that, contrary to PDG-Arena, CASTANEA does not account for the stand slope.
 Therefore, when comparing CASTANEA and PDG-Arena results (section 3.1), the slope was put to zero in PDG-Arena inventories.
-In the other situations (sections 3.2 and 3.3), the slopes of the inventories simulated using PDG-Arena were those of the field data.
+In the other situations (sections 3.2 and ??3.3), the slopes of the inventories simulated using PDG-Arena were those of the field data.

-To sum up, we simulated the growth of 39 stands over the 18-year period 1996-2013, considering four situations: RM, R and O inventories with PDG-Arena and RM inventories with CASTANEA.
+To sum up, we simulated the growth of 39 stands over the 18-year period

+1996-2013, considering four modeling situations: RN, RS RM, R and O inventories with PDG-Arena on the one hand, and RN and RM inventories with CASTANEAon the other hand.
 Tree reproduction and intraspecific diversity, which are characteristics of PDG and therefore PDG-Arena, were switched off for these simulations.
+Inventories, simulation results and the analysis script were deposited on the Zenodo repository platform (Rouet, 2024).